 A handful of programs the Foundation has funded have not been successful.
 But we learned a lot in the process.
 Most of the time, the lack of success stems from the lack of strategic business planning and the kind of support that creates long-term sustainability, not from the effectiveness of the educational initiative we funded.
 That is why we now insist on having overwhelming community-wide support – school administration, teachers, parents, elected officials, and taxpayers – before committing to a partnership.

-For almost 20 years, the Foundation has forged numerous strong relationships with corporate and philanthropic partners and all levels of education, as well as participated in educational-policy issues at the local and state levels.
+For more than 20 years, the Foundation has forged numerous strong relationships with corporate and philanthropic partners and all levels of education, as well as participated in educational-policy issues at the local and state levels.

 Today, the Foundation feels very good about the lessons we have learned and the progress we have made.
 And we know we are just getting started.
 If you are interested in becoming a partner, please understand that programs listed on this website are not definitive.
 If you want to review the findings and data found in the hundreds of pages of information we have on file about our programs, we will be glad to share them with you.
 We intend to become more focused on recording stronger documentation and paying even closer attention to the metrics and results of our efforts.
 It is our hope that in the future, school systems across North Carolina and the nation will incorporate many of our successes into their educational systems.